CLIMATE MEDIA COLLABORATIVE COMMUNICATIONS MATERIALS 2021-2025

 Oxfam's CLIMATE MEDIA COLLABORATIVE invests in strategic communications to amplify local narratives that challenge the inequality of the climate crisis.
 We recognize that a human rights agenda for reducing emissions and addressing climate change must start with protecting indigenous and frontline communities in their efforts to oppose proliferation of oil and mining, while elevating their demands and solutions for a just energy transition.
-The below offers a sample of just some of the creative projects to emerge from the collaborative.
+Below we offer a sample of some of the creative projects to emerge from the collaborative.

 DOCUMENTARIES AND SHORTS